agbenchmark/agent-evals/README.md

 # This is the official challenge library for https://github.com/Significant-Gravitas/Auto-GPT-Benchmarks

+### Currently deprecated.
+Please refer to https://github.com/Significant-Gravitas/Auto-GPT-Benchmarks for the latest version of the challenges.

 The goal of this repo is to provide easy challenge creation for test driven development with the Auto-GPT-Benchmarks package.
 This is essentially a library to craft challenges using a dsl (jsons in this case).

 This is the up to date dependency graph: https://agbenchmark-frontend.vercel.app/